sasindipeiris/Supervised-Machine-Learning-Projects/Classification/Optimal Fertilizer Prediction/README.md

 **Confusion Matrix** :While the model exhibits decent discriminative ability, especially for certain fertilizers (like "14-35-14" and "17-17-17"), the relatively low diagonal scores and off-diagonal confusion suggest that the feature space is not highly separable across classes.
 Enhancing feature engineering (e.g., incorporating crop-specific or environmental features) or applying more advanced ensemble methods might further boost performance.
 Additionally, class-wise data balancing and domain-driven feature enrichment could help reduce misclassification.

-**Classification Report**

-An accuracy of 24.2% in a 7-class classification problem is only marginally better than random guessing (which would yield ~14.3%).

-Indicates the model has learned some useful patterns but lacks strong discriminative power.

-The support is relatively balanced across classes (~18k to ~23k per class), so poor performance is not due to class imbalance.

-This points to limitations in feature quality, model complexity, or possibly noise in labels or input data.
+**Classification Report**:An accuracy of 24.2% in a 7-class classification problem is only marginally better than random guessing (which would yield ~14.3%).Indicates the model has learned some useful patterns but lacks strong discriminative power.The support is relatively balanced across classes (~18k to ~23k per class), so poor performance is not due to class imbalance.This points to limitations in feature quality, model complexity, or possibly noise in labels or input data.

-While the model performs slightly better on certain classes (especially class 2), overall results are modest.
-With all metrics below 0.27, there's clear room for improvement through:

-Enhanced feature engineering,

-Incorporating domain-specific knowledge, or

-Using more powerful ensemble or transformer-based architectures.

-Better separation in the feature space or deeper models with regularization may also help push the performance upward.

 **Feature Importance**:Since fertilizers are mostly defined by their composition, it is logical to see that soil nutrients play a big role in product selection.
 They need to complement each other.